-- 4.2 The certification body shall accept lot certificate requests from contracted agricultural collectors, primary collectors or traders, and create lot certificates via the Donau Soja internet portal after a successful plausibility check.
-Within two working days the certification body shall issue lot certificates in form of signed PDF documents to the company (with a copy to Donau Soja Organisation), which shall include the following information:

-- code of the certification body;

-- code of the lot certificate;

-- quantity of the soya bean lot certified as Europe Soya;

-- name and contact information of the buyer;

-- harvest year;

-- "Europe Soya" logo.

-- 4.3 The certification body shall accept quantity amendment notifications from contracted agricultural collectors and primary collectors, and update the Europe Soya soya bean stock in the Donau Soja internet portal.
-The Europe Soya soya bean stock of all agricultural collectors and primary collectors shall be set to 0 (zero) in the internet portal by 1 September of the current calendar year, unless carry-overs were reported within the scope of quantity amendment notifications documented by the certification body in the internet portal.

-- 4.4 Certification bodies shall be obliged to use the Donau Soja internet portal for the documentation of harvest declarations, quantity amendment notifications and for issuing lot certificates.
+- 4.2 The certification body shall accept lot/traceability certificate requests from contracted agricultural collectors, primary collectors, traders or primary processors, and create lot/traceability certificates via the Donau Soja internet portal after a successful plausibility check.
+Within two working days the certification body shall issue lot/traceability certificates in form of signed PDF documents to the company (with a copy to Donau Soja Organisation), which shall include the following information: - name, postal and e-mail address of the seller; - name, postal and e-mail address of the buyer; - code of the certification body; - code of the lot/traceability certificate; - quantity of the soya bean lot/product unit certified as Europe Soya; - harvest year; - reference number of accompanying documents (e.g. contracts, delivery notes); - where applicable, reference number of the due diligence statement associated to the product according to regulation (EU) 2023/1115; - "Europe Soya" logo. - 4.3 The certification body shall accept quantity amendment notifications from contracted agricultural collectors and primary collectors, and update the Europe Soya soya bean stock in the Donau Soja internet portal.
+The Europe Soya soya bean stock of all agricultural collectors and primary collectors shall be set to 0 (zero) in the internet portal by 1 September of the current calendar year, unless carry-overs were reported within the scope of quantity amendment notifications documented by the certification body in the internet portal. - 4.4 Certification bodies shall be obliged to use the Donau Soja internet portal for the documentation of harvest declarations, quantity amendment notifications and for issuing lot/traceability certificates.